makinacorpus/corpus-dockerregistry/README.md

 For the data, we differentiate in term of permissions the configuration from the datas (later is more laxist).
-For the configuration directories, after the image has been launched, you ll certainly need to gain root privileges to redit any files in those subdirs.
+For the configuration directories, after the image has been launched, you ll certainly need to gain root privileges to re-edit any files in those subdirs.

 ***project_data: configuration***
 <pre>
 ${VOLUME}/ssh/*.pub:     <- ssh public keys to allow to connect as root
 ${VOLUME}/configuration: <- contains the configuration
-             |- pillar.sls:    <- configuration file (saltstack pillar) from the image
+             |- pillar.sls:    <- configuration file (saltstack pillar) for the container
 </pre>

 ***project_data: data***